Q&A with Department biologist Rick Winslow

 Naturally, bears are afraid of humans.
 We represent something that is dangerous to them and they are aware of that.
 However, they get used to us over time, particularly bears that have been taught by their mothers or by being around humans from time to time that we are not as dangerous as we may appear at first.
 And they just get used to us.
 They become habituated to human presence and they stop worrying about it.
 This is why we continually say a fed bear is a dead bear.
 Don’t feed the bears because when you feed them and they start to look at us as a source of nutrition, that’s when problems begin and more conflict occurs. ?I like having bird feeders on my property but I heard they can attract bears.
 Do I have to get rid of my bird feeders?

-No, you don’t have to get rid of them, but yes, you should.
+No, you don’t have to get rid of them, but we do recommend taking the feeds inside each night.
 There’s plenty of wild food for birds in the summer time, grass seeds, plant seeds… all of these things the native and natural food birds are eating in the first place are more than adequate for them.
 We supplement that food by feeding them bird feed such as bird seed and installing hummingbird feeders.
 Hummingbird feeders are like a can of Pepsi or Mountain Dew for a bear.
 But they don’t need that.
 If you provide it during the time when those birds are here they will tend to stick around more and they will make a mess.
-Some birds feed by knocking birdseed on the ground.
-If you want to avoid a problem, put the bird feeders up where the bear is completely incapable of getting to them, which basically means suspended by a wire or a line that will not support a bear in between two trees, or in between structural portions of a house, or outbuilding, at least 10 feet above the ground and at least six feet out from anything a bear might be able to climb.
+Remember to only put out enough bird food to last throughout the day and to move your bird feeders to a secure area inside at night.

 If I see a bear in an urban area, how do I report it?

 The best thing to do is call the Department of Game and Fish between 8 a.m. and 5 p.m. on weekdays.
 If game and fish is not available and it’s not during those hours when we are open, call your local sheriff or state police.
-The State Police serves as our dispatch at this point.
+The State Police serves as our dispatch.

 Animal control is not equipped to handle bears, Winslow notes.
 Instead, the public should contact a conservation officer; failing that, contact one through the State Police.
 County Sherriff’s offices can usually contact a conservation officer as well.